pavel-odintsov/fastnetmon/README.md

 - [Please fill out the survey, we need your voice!](https://docs.google.com/forms/d/1YoXQImMeEjBH-JPz3KYtcDwknHs8xrI538ObwSy9uZo/viewform)
 - Detailed reference in Russian: [link](docs/FastNetMon_Reference_Russian.pdf)

+Plese keep in mind!
+We will ask your email from install script.
+Also FastNetMon will send your traffic speed to monitoring server each hour.
+We will keep this information secret and it's required only for monitoring number of customers and further toolkit optimizations.

 Supported packet capture engines
 --------------------------------
 - NetFlow v5, v9